-- Doctor of Missiology / Doctor of Ministry: seven years
+- Doctor of Intercultural Studies / Doctor of Ministry / Doctor of Education: seven years

 - Master of Divinity: six years

 - Master of Arts: five years

 - Master of Theology: four years

 However, we realize that students may have life and ministry circumstances which clearly require a longer course of studies.
 The first step to approval for additional time is to map out with the student's faculty advisor a plan to complete program requirements in the shortest reasonable timeframe.
 Permission to extend the statute of limitation must be granted through submission of an academic petition, which must include details of the proposed program plan.